 Need new furniture, but don’t have the budget to buy new?
 Look around your home to see if any existing piece you already own can be altered or paired with another to give you a new piece of furniture in an instant.
 One of these repurposed furniture ideas doesn’t even require any DIY skills or tools!

 I love looking at all the beautiful rooms and pages in decorating magazines as much as anybody, but I know for me that making decorative changes is more about giving my home a soul, then finding the next new thing, trend, or color.

 Decorating is about experimenting to see what works and in the end will give my home a comfortable personality that is perfect for the way my family lives– not the way my neighbors do, a showroom, or a family in a perfectly decorated magazine spread.

 Over the next two weeks, I am going to concentrate on finishing two projects in my studioffice.
 I am super excited about completing them.
 One has been literally pushed to the side over the past few months.
 It is a storage unit that I am creating by using two un-matched pieces of hand-me-down furniture.

-I have always wanted to hang it on the wall right up to the ceiling so that it would leave wall space underneath to hang a blackboard or memo board creating a nice desk area.
-That will have to wait for now.
-No sense in drilling holes in the wall to hang it, unless I know we are staying in the house and not moving.
-Perhaps I should do it anyway, as then we will end up moving, but that will be a good thing – no more living in limbo.
+I have always wanted to hang it on the wall right up to the ceiling so that it would leave wall space underneath to hang a blackboard or memo board creating a nice desk area, but never got around to it.

-I do use it as a kitchen desk.
+I use the sideboard as a kitchen desk.
 The top drawers hold desk-y stuff.
 The rest holds cooking stuff.